How Much Does it Cost to Become a Doctor in the UK in 2025

 How much does it cost the UK government to train a doctor?

-How much is the living cost for medical students in the UK?
+How much is the maintenance loan for medical students?

 How long does it take to become a doctor in the UK?